huang-j/Immunogrep/source/IGfile.rst

 Immunogrep Classes
 ''''''''''''''''''
-    consists of several classes to import various file types
+    Consists of several classes to import various file types.
+Many of the classes have similar functions.

+    .. note:
+        :py:class:`.immunogrepFile` is the primary class that is run.

 .. autoclass:: immunogrepFile
     :members: